ryandhasgit/Comedy/Beat Bin/Rejected Rodney Dangerfield Jokes.md

 Still better than letting my wife drive!

-Listen, this goldfish business is no joke.
+But this goldfish business is no joke.
 I might go belly up myself.
-Why youse all laughing?
-Ain't you supposed to be pumping my stomach, Doc?
+What's so funny, Doc?
+Ain't you supposed to be pumping my stomach?
 I feel like a car battery with all these wires in me.
 I tell ya, I got more cords than a rock band.
-I’d love to sign these liability wavers, but my wife’s the power of attorney.
+I’d love to sign your liability wavers, but my wife’s the power of attorney.
 How you think she got the house in the divorce?
-But I guess I'm a lucky guy, 'cause I get to look death in t
+I mean, I guess I'm a lucky guy, 'cause I get to look death in the face and say "Hey pal, what took ya so long?"
+I tell ya.

 --------